-- One of the weidest examples of this trope occurs in Codename: Kids Next Door.
-Mr. Boss is one the worst enemies of the KND; his daughter, Fanny, is Numbuh 86, one the highest-ranking members of the KND.
+- In Codename: Kids Next Door, Mr. Boss is one the worst enemies of the KND; his daughter, Fanny, is Numbuh 86, one the highest-ranking members of the KND.
 Strangely, this situation does not seem to have hurt the relationship between father and daughter at all; they get along just fine.

 - In Ninjago, this is a major part of the relationship between Lord Garmadon and his son, Lloyd Garmadon.
 Garmadon, despite knowing his son is destined to defeat him, often comments on how proud he is of Lloyd for not following his example.

 - In Batman Beyond: Return of the Joker, two female members of the Jokerz are introduced, twin sisters Delia and Deidre Dennis (who called themselves Dee-Dee as a team).
 We never see their parents, but we do know that "Grandma Harley" does not approve of their lifestyle.

 - While he is not taking an active role in preventing it, Rick from Rick and Morty, in his weaker moments, acknowledges he is a deeply flawed person and wants his grandson Morty to be better.
 In one episode when he believes he is facing certain doom, his says what he believes to be last words: "Be good Morty, be better than me."